-- 11. Economic Vitality.
-Centennial will have a diverse economy that enables residents to live, play, and work in the community.
-A full range of child care and elder care services are allowed uses in Centennial to support families in the community as well as provide a source of employment.
+- 11. Decomposition of the services of the services of the services and elder care services are allowed uses in Centennial to support families in the community as well as provide a source of employment.
 A community with a broad range of resources, amenities, and population will appeal to new and expanding firms.
 With technology infrastructure in place, and an appropriate amount of properly zoned land, Centennial will seek and attract research facilities, health care services, higher educational facilities, and suitable industries, which in turn will require quality support services promoting new and continuing economic activity. - 12.
 Community Involvement.
 Over time, Centennial will grow into a complete community, where interaction and participation characterize the activities of the residents and businesses.
 Community association structures will be established to protect the interests of residents and businesses and to foster social interaction.
 The Master HOA for the Centennial community and neighborhood associations will maintain a community intranet and newsletter and other social media to keep residents informed of the available programs.
 The vibrancy of community clubs and interest groups are aided by such efficient communication.
 A community organizer hired by the Master HOA may facilitate the utilization of this resource.